jquery-i18n-properties/jquery-i18n-properties/README.md

 ## Features
 * Use Java standard ‘.properties‘ files for translations
 * Use standard ISO-639 for language code and ISO-3166 for country code
-* Sequential loading of resource bundles from base language to user-specified/browser-specified so there is always a default value for an untranslated string (eg: msg.properties, msg_pt.properties, msg_pt_PT.properties)
+* Sequential loading of resource bundles from base language to user-specified/browser-specified so there is always a default value for an untranslated string (eg: msg.properties, msg_pt.properties, msg_pt_BR.properties)
 * Use browser reported language if no language was specified
 * Placeholder substitution in resource bundle strings (eg, msg_hello = Hello {0}!!)
 * Suport for namespaces in keys (eg, com.company.msgs.hello = Hello!)